gbeine/knx2mqtt/README.md

 This works, no matter if the source of the event is MQTT or KNX.

 **Attention:** You can still configure loops using the same MQTT topic or KNX address for different things!

+It is possible to add addtional MQTT topics and KNX addresses.
+Examples are located in the configuration file in the project.

 ### Publishing